 Is this a legal ceremony?
 The officiant tells the guests that the couple is going to sign some papers and we will all be back in just a few minutes.

-- If the officiant is legalizing the ceremony (or someone else in attendance is doing that), head over to the table and sign with the required number of witnesses (usually the Best Man/Woman and Maid/Man of Honour).
+- If the officiant is legalizing the ceremony (or someone else in attendance is doing that), head over to the table and sign with the required number of witnesses (usually the Best Man and Maid of Honour).

 - When finished, everyone comes back to the centre as before and the officiant gets ready to make some closing remarks.